sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-05-Command-Line-Arguments.md

 As we showed in the first two code examples we looked at (HelloWho and HelloNTimes), we want to generate meaningful error messages that tell the user when they enter the command line arguments incorrectly.
-If a user sees a stacktrace without a clear error message explaining their error, they will think that the programmer has a bug in their code, rather than the correct interpretation that it was the **user** who made an error.
+If a user sees a stacktrace without a clear error message explaining their error in non-programming terms, they will think that the programmer has a bug in their code.
+This is bad, because the correct interpretation that it was the **user** who made an error.
-A clear error message makes it clear that the error was actually a *user error*.
+A clear error message makes it clear that the error was actually a *user error*, and tells the user specifically what it was they did wrong.

 ### Identify required and optional arguments